longtriops/VLT-AUTO/README.md

 ~~NOTE: Unfortunately some browsers such as Chrome (majority of the testing was done here), do not store cookies for local websites/files, so authentication will not work.
 When tested on IE, functions as it should.
 As this was just for "extra credit" no fix for Chrome was implemented.~~

 Update: Initially I had interpreted the project as local website exercise, however publishing to Github Pages as resolved the above issue and the website is live.
-This also means better approach for authentication can/should now be done, but for the scope and timing of this project, no changes have been made.
+This also means a better approach for authentication can/should now be done, but for the scope and timing of this project, no changes have been made.